 Flatkökur, or rye flatbread, is one of the best road trip foods.
 It doesn’t take much space, is delicious, and is quintessentially Icelandic!

 It is believed that the bread tradition dates to the settlement in the 9th century, but for a long time, it was the only bread people knew.
 Flour was hard to come by, and only the richest had access to it.

 Flatkökur is one of the foods eaten at Þorrablót but is also eaten all year round.
 The most popular toppings are butter, mutton paté, hangikjöt, smoked salmon, and pickled herring.
 Not all of these are suitable for road trips, though, unless you pack your meals before you leave.

 Harðfiskur or fish jerky is probably the best food to take on a road trip with you.
 It is easy to want to snack while driving, and fish jerky is easy to get and very healthy!

 Harðfiskur is very good with butter (and lots of it), making it a bit unhealthier, but it is also excellent on its own!

 Harðfiskur is generally haddock, cod, or catfish and is also one of the items eaten at Þorrablót.
-For the poorest people in Iceland, they couldn’t even afford to make flatbreads, so fish jerky was their bread.
+The poorest people in Iceland couldn’t even afford to make flatbreads, so fish jerky was their bread.